NFTMozaic/create-nft-app/docs/lesson-8-extra.md

 Right now, your app only supports the `Polkadot.js` wallet.
 Expand it to support multiple wallets.
 Here are a few ways:

 1. Accept wallet name as a parameter instead of hardcoding `polkadot-js`.
-2. Use a third-party library like `@talismn/connect-wallets` to support wallets like Talisman, SubWallet, and Nova Wallet.
+2. Use a third-party library like `@talismn/connect-wallets` to support wallets like Talisman, SubWallet, Nova Wallet etc.
 3. Provide a way to choose an active account instead of setting the first one.

 ### Improve `PolkadotWalletSelector` component